lopezdsr/sql-query/videos.md

 # Video tutorials
 {: #video}

-The following videos help you to get started provisioning and using {{site.data.keyword.sqlquery_full}}, show you how to run queries, use the REST API, and how to connect to {{site.data.keyword.cos_full}} through the command line.
+The following videos help you to get provisioned and use {{site.data.keyword.sqlquery_full}}.
+The videos show you how to run queries, use the REST API, and how to connect to {{site.data.keyword.cos_full}} through the command line.

 The first video shows you how to provision {{site.data.keyword.cos_full}} and {{site.data.keyword.sqlquery_full}} to get you started.